 Pupil participation is extremely high and we are rightly proud of all their achievements and progress.
-The department is staffed by 6 highly enthusiastic, energetic and approachable members of staff: 4 male and 2 female.
+The department is staffed by 6 members of staff: 3 male and 3 female.

 Key Stage 3

-In all KS3 classes the emphasis is based upon skill acquisition and the breakdown of sports.
-An overview of the sports covered is: Mixed Hockey, Netball, Football (only year 8 boys), Basketball, Table Tennis, Gymnastics, Trampolining, Outdoor and Adventurous Activities, Health Related Fitness, Swimming, Athletics, Tennis, Kwick Cricket and Rounders.
+In all KS3 classes the emphasis is based upon skill acquisition, the breakdown of sports with a high energy, fun and enthusiastic involvement from all.
+An overview of the sports covered is: Hockey, Netball (girls), Football (boys), Basketball, Outdoor and Adventurous Activities (OAA), Health Related Fitness, Table Tennis, Handball, Athletics, Tennis, Kwik Cricket and Rounders.

 Key Stage 4 (Core)